johnshearing/ControlTechniciansTroubleshootingCheckList/README.md

         > Blow dust out of drives and heat exchangers.
         > Tighten connections.
 Replace fuses.

     3. Control issues:

+        1. Has Power But Won't Start
-        1. Where are the Estops and Safety Gates?
+            > Where are the Estops and Safety Gates?
-            > Pull out E-Stops and ensure that all gates are closed.
+            > Pull out E-Stops and ensure that all safety gates are closed.

-        2. Has Power But Won't Start
+            > Check the master relay which powers the system after all safety conditions have been met.
             > Operate the control or switch for the desired behavior.
             > Check the lights on the PLC.
             > If no input on the PLC lights up when pushing the switch then we have a problem with the switch circuit.